LTLA/acceptable-anime-gifs-api/README.md

 ## Overview

 This repository implements a REST API for serving anime GIFs from the [Acceptable Anime GIFs registry](https://github.com/LTLA/acceptable-anime-gifs).
-The API is written with Node.js and is intended to be deployed on a Cloudflare Worker.
+The API is implemented as a Cloudflare Worker using the D1 SQL database for handling metadata.
 An existing deployment is available [here](https://anime-gifs.aaron-lun.workers.dev) on the Cloudflare's free tier.

 ## Available endpoints